incepter/react-async-states/packages/docs/docs/faq/how-the-library-works.md

 # How the library works ?

+## How this section works ?

 This section should be relevant only if you wish to contribute to the library, or you are looking for inspiration, or may be a curious guys that wants to know the under the hood of things.

+It will describe how the core and main features of the library are working.

 ## How `AsyncState` works ?

-The library, like so many others, uses the publisher/subscriber design pattern naively without any intelligence (for now).

-The library stores the state in an object from a constructor called `AsyncState` , when the state updates, the subscribed components schedule a rerender.
+The library, like so many others, uses the publisher/subscriber design pattern naively without any intelligence (for now): It stores the state in an object created by a constructor called `AsyncState`, when the state updates, the subscribed components schedule a rerender (if it is not a component, the subscriber gets notified).

 Here is the whole `AsyncStateInterface` definition: